-I would be lying if I didn’t admit that at the very top of my excitement list when considering a holiday in Belgium (or even in general!) are the culinary experiences the country has to offer.
+I would be lying if I didn’t admit that at the very top of my excitement list when I was considering a holiday and my itinerary builder started this time in Belgium (or even in general!), a great location where the culinary experiences are so much of what the country has to offer.
 So much so, in fact, that research is done, reservations are made, restaurants are booked (sometimes even 6 months in advance!) just to be 100% certain that all measures have been taken to cross out hot-spots one by one on the sacred ‘list.’

 This is one trip you don’t want to miss!

 If you think you know what waffles should taste like, you are mistaken.
 Belgian waffles are in another league of waffles.
 This makes it difficult to pick the #1 location because waffles in Belgium are sold everywhere and those that come from street vendors are probably the tastiest you’ll ever try!
 So if that’s your vibe, take a wander down Rue de l’Etuve and pick up a waffle at any hole-in-the-wall cafe!
 In saying that, if you have time to spoil yourself, you simply can’t forego a trip to Maison Dandoy for a luxurious waffley afternoon.

 While every town had its own type of famous cookie, the handje from Antwerp is famous for its shape.
 The legend goes that a giant troll by the name of Druon Antigoontrolls demanded a heavy toll from every sailor who wished to cross the river Scheldt.
 If the sailor was unwilling to comply, the giant would cut off his hand as payment.
 Take a stroll over to Philip’s Biscuits to sample some of these delicious goodies.